 90846 & 90847 Add-On Codes for Extra Billing Time

-If your services are longer than 74 minutes, use +99354 to bill an additional 30 minutes of time.
+If your services are longer than 74 minutes, often the case with marriage counseling or family therapy codes, use +99354 to bill an additional 30 minutes of time.

 So if your session is between a bit over an hour and 1 hour and 45 minutes, use +99354.